Starts February / July

 Secondary School Students

-Talk to your STAR Coordinator or Careers Advisor about any of the above options.
+Want to experience communication for a day?
+Talk to your STAR Coordinator or Careers Advisor and do one of the following Wintec Tasters.